Nurse Aide II Competency Assessment Requirements

 All Nurse Aide IIs as defined in 21NCAC 36.0403(b) must be listed on the North Carolina Board of Nursing Nurse Aide II Registry.
 Nurse Aide II listing must be renewed with the Board of Nursing on or before the listing period expiration date.
 There is no grace period, and once the Nurse Aide II Listing expires, it will not be renewed unless the Nurse Aide II successfully passes a Competency Assessment or completes an entire Nurse Aide II course.

-The North Carolina Board of Nursing has developed the following guidelines for approved Nurse Aide II Programs that wish to offer Nurse Aide II Competency Assessment.
+The North Carolina Board of Nursing has developed the following guidelines for approved Nurse Aide II courses that wish to offer Nurse Aide II Competency Assessment.

 Nurse Aide II Eligibility for Competency Assessment

 The Nurse Aide II is eligible for competency assessment in one of two ways:

 - The Nurse Aide II must have been eligible for renewal of Nurse Aide II Listing prior to the listing expiration.